plotly/plotly.github.io/_posts/plotly2/2016-06-29-how-to-make-a-box-plot.md

 live-graph-image:

 steps:
- - title: Try and Example
+ - title: Try an Example
    sub-steps:
     - copy: "Box plots may also have lines extending vertically from the boxes, or whiskers, indicating variability outside the upper and lower quartiles.
 This type of plot is also known as a box-and-whisker plot or box-and-whisker diagram."
     - copy: "After selecting 'Box plot' under 'Chart Type', you can check out an example before adding your own data.
 Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
 You'll also see what values were selected for this specific chart, as well as the end result."